SimonMayerhofer/enex2paperless/README.md

 ConcurrentWorkers: 1        # Number of concurrent workers
 CorrespondentTagPrefix: ""  # Prefix for tags to be used as correspondents
 LinkFieldID: 0              # Custom field ID for document linking
+NoNameFolder: ""            # Folder for saving files with no original filename
 OutputFolder: ""            # Output to folder instead of Paperless
 TitlePrefix: false          # Whether to prefix filenames with note titles
 Unzip: false                # Whether to unzip .zip files found in notes